-2.1.16 Soil Disturbance and Contamination
+2.1.11 Soil Disturbance and Contamination

-Without good and suitable soil, existing and proposed farming operation will not be possible.
+Without good and suitable soil, existing and proposed farming operations will not be possible.
 All farming operations have an impact on the soil, some by a lesser degree and others more extensively.
-Livestock require drinking posts.
+Cattle require drinking posts.
 At these sites there is usually an accumulation of manure which undergoes frequent trampling.
 Similarly, septic tank-french drain systems may affect the soil, especially if not properly constructed and maintained.
 In these areas the soil structure and composition may be affected.
 Overgrazing may lead to soil degradation and erosion.
 However, crop cultivation has a much more significant impact on not only soil structure, but also composition.
 Land preparation techniques involve tillage of all areas while infrastructure establishment may necessitate earthworks.
-Cultivated fields, have higher occurrences of soil compaction which require conventional tillage.
-Soil is compacted by mechanical activities such as planting, crop spraying and harvesting as well as livestock being allowed on the field after harvesting during droughts.
+Once the dryland crop field have been established, the Proponent further employs no-till (conservation tillage) practises, limiting further soil disturbance.
+Irrigated fields, however, have higher occurrences of soil compaction which require conventional tillage.
+Soil is compacted by mechanical activities such as planting, crop spraying and harvesting as well as livestock being allowed on the field after harvesting.

-Once crop field have been established, the addition of agrochemical may change the soil composition.
+Once crop fields have been established, the addition of agrochemicals may change the soil composition.
 Fertiliser is added for certain elements lacking in the existing soil while pesticides may remain in the soil until broken down.
 In some instances, the irrigation itself, which is often more than the natural rainfall, may further alter the soil composition as the water dissolves of reacts with elements of the soil.

-Apart from the crop and cattle related activities, hydrocarbon spills and leaks from machinery, equipment of failing fuel storage infrastructure may also affect the soil composition.
-All of the processes has the potential to contaminate the soil rendering it less feasible for crop cultivation.
+Apart from the crop and cattle related activities, hydrocarbon spills and leaks from machinery, equipment or failing fuel storage infrastructure may also affect the soil composition.
+All of the processes have the potential to contaminate the soil rendering it less feasible for crop cultivation.